 As successive families and generations took over the running of the castle, they added additional buildings and features, expanding it length-ways along the edge of the cliff.
 Approaching the castle from the town, it doesn’t look that big, it’s only when you go inside or look at it from the Gloucestershire side of the river that you realise quite how far it stretches.

-The oldest part of the castle is the Great Tower, which is one of the earliest stone defensive structures in Britain.
-It also features some unusual decorative touches, including the coloured criss-cross plaster effect you can see in the stone archways above.
+The oldest part of the castle is the Great Tower (above, right), which is one of the earliest stone defensive structures in Britain.
+It also features some unusual decorative touches, including the coloured criss-cross plaster effect you can see in the stone archways (above, left).

 The castle was fascinating and there was loads to see.
 I really enjoyed wandering around and finding yet more towers, staircases, rooms and various other nooks and crannies to explore.
 It’s a deceptively delightful Welsh castle and is now firmly on my list of top Welsh castles.